johnnychen94/jill.py/README.md

     - system-wide: `sudo jill install 1.3.0`
     - only for current user: `jill install 1.3.0`

+## Mirror

+`jill mirror` downloads all Julia releases into `./julia_pkg`

+You can create a `mirror.json` in current folder to override the default mirror behaviors.
+The [mirror configuration example](mirror.example.json) shows all possible configurable items, where only `version` is required.

 ## Register new mirror

 add an entry to `jill/config/sources.json`: